 - Surgery – may be used to close the lesion and reduce the risk of infection.

-- Shunt – hydrocephalus is treated with the insertion of a tube, called a shunt, into the ventricles in the brain where the spinal fluid is produced.
-The shunt has a one-way valve on the skull, under the skin behind an ear.
-This allows the excess cerebrospinal fluid to drain out of the brain via another tube into the abdomen or the heart.
+- Shunt insertion – hydrocephalus is treated with the insertion of a tube, called a shunt, into the ventricles in the brain where the spinal fluid is produced, allowing excess cerebrospinal fluid to drain out of the brain via another tube into the abdomen or the heart.

-- Orthopaedic surgery – children with spina bifida usually have a number of leg and feet operations to improve their mobility.
+- Orthopaedic surgery – children with spina bifida usually undergo operations on their legs and feet to improve their mobility.

-- Aids – walking aids or wheelchairs are commonly used.
+- Mobility aids – walking aids or wheelchairs are commonly used.

 - Diet and enemas – are used to manage faecal incontinence.

-- Bladder surgery – this is common to increase bladder size and tighten muscles.
+- Bladder surgery – can increase bladder size and tighten muscles.

 - Self-catheterisation and continence pads – may be required to manage urinary incontinence.
-Sometimes faecal or urinary bags are required.
+Sometimes faecal or urinary bags are necessary.

-- General measures – regular monitoring of kidney, bladder, shunt and spine functions is required.
+- Regular monitoring of kidney, bladder, shunt and spine functions.

 Where to get help